Lujaina-E/COVID-19-Vaccine-Predictions/README.md

 <hr>

 ## Features for the Future
-- Pulling live data from the "Health Infobase Canada" website and CSV document
+- Pulling live data from the "Health Infobase Canada" website and CSV document [orginal CSV file was edited]
 - Finding some way to write the time values as dates rather "days since ..."
 - More specific suggestions.
 For example: increase vaccinations by 30%
-- Find simpler way to do intersectional analysis for provinces
+- Find simpler way to do intersectional analysis for provincial rates